What is my fucking problem with NaNoWriMo? What is my opinion of the lightning draft. Thanks to your words about NaNo, I'm writing again!

 Chris, what is your take on writing the lightning draft?

 I think it can be really good for people who have trouble with sitting down and getting their longer projects written and/or finished, but still has some pitfalls to be aware of--especially for newer writers.

-The lightning draft (for those who don't know) refers to writing a draft very, very quickly in an exercise that is a little bit like NaNoWriMo...except for the undeniable fact that it's not totally fucking insane.
-Unlike NaNo, in which you write a completley arbitrary number of words (that you call a novel but is really a novella's worth of length) in the month of November at a pace that can actually be destructive to creativity, in the lightning draft try to do the first draft of a novel in three months from start to finish.
+The lightning draft (for those who don't know) refers to writing a draft very, very quickly in an exercise that is a little bit like NaNoWriMo...except for the undeniable fact that it's ever so slightly less ridiculous.
+Unlike NaNo, in which you write a completely arbitrary number of words (that you call a novel but is really a novella's worth of length) in the month of November at a pace that can actually be destructive to creativity, in the lightning draft try to do the first draft of a novel in three months from start to finish.
 You decide the word count.
 You decide the start point.
 You decide the pace.

 In order to keep your pace fevered you are not supposed to go back and work on what you've already written.
 You ignore all grammar mistakes.
 You might put certain things in bullet points, understanding that you will flesh them out into sentence form within the next draft.
 Some really hardcore proponents say not to even go back and fix mistakes that write you into a corner, but to write them into your current draft, so rather than go back and fix the old house description, a sentence might look a little like this.
 "Geoffrey grabbed his gun and fled to the adjoining chamber to get away from the vampire prince (THAT MEANS THIS HOUSE NEEDS ANOTHER ROOM LIKE A PARLOR SO CHANGE THE PART WHERE YOU SAY IT ONLY HAS A JOINT LIVING/DINING ROOM)."